photo of Thomas performing at the Brudenell in Leeds, UK 2015 by David Pollard

 One of the most imaginative characters on the pop music fringe, since the year 2000 Thomas has been traveling the world performing with his evolving “band” of bizarre self-made Harry Partch-esque instruments including a motorized drum machine made of bike wheels called ‘Mother Superior’ and a pimped-up Dr. Seuss-ian Gramophone called ‘The Hornicator’, as well as his venerable resonator guitar ‘Hank’.
 Time Out magazine has dubbed him “The king of home-made instruments” while Splendid magazine called him “one of the five or ten best singer/songwriters in the world that you’ve never heard of…an exceptional talent, unique and resistant to comparison, yet fairly accessible even to casual listeners.”

 Truax crafts rich, poetically evocative songs about insects, trees, technology, and a lifelong obsession with things lunar, including various reasons ‘Why Dogs Howl at The Moon’.
 Notable supporters and collaborators include Jarvis Cocker, Duke Special, Richard Hawley, James Smith of Yard Act, Bob Log III, the Dresden Dolls and the late author Terry Pratchett.
-Currently he’s finishing off a 2022 album that features drummer Budgie of the Slits, Siouxsie & The Banshees et al.
+His latest album ‘Dream Catching Songs‘ features drummer Budgie of the Slits, Siouxsie & The Banshees et al. and is due for release in early 2023.

 Born in Denver, Colorado, as a young boy Thomas attempted to build a synthesizer out of an old radio.
 He put on magic shows and made stop-motion animated films with a Super 8 camera.
 He later studied film making at NYU.